-Front yard setbacks shape the building's relationship with the street.
+While the lot coverage limitations are not specific to a building's relationship with the street, front yard setbacks cover this aspect of design.
 More generous public sidewalks, bike lanes and street trees will all be made possible by widening the right of ways along Dorchester Avenue, Old Colony Avenue, and providing generous street widths for new major streets as well.
 Allowing for wider streets is a key aspect to allowing for taller buildings.
 The overall scale of larger buildings can be significantly diminished by providing for wider streets, and when combined with the building setbacks mentioned previously, pedestrians will have a comfortable street experience.
-(See "Mobility & Connectivity" on page 110 and "Placemaking & Character" on page 126)
+(See "Mobility & Connectivity" on page 112 and "Placemaking & Character" on page 128.)